Magnesium sulfate: Natural occurrence

-As Mg(2+) and SO4(2-) ions are respectively the second cation and the second anion present in seawater after Na+ and Cl-, magnesium sulfates are common minerals in geological environments.
+As Mg(2+) and SO4(2-) ions are respectively the second most abundant cation and anion present in seawater after Na+ and Cl-, magnesium sulfates are common minerals in geological environments.
 Their occurrence is mostly connected with supergene processes.
 Some of them are also important constituents of evaporitic potassium-magnesium (K-Mg) salts deposits.

 Bright spots observed by the Dawn Spacecraft in Occator Crater on the dwarf planet Ceres are most consistent with reflected light from magnesium sulfate hexahydrate.

 Almost all known mineralogical forms of MgSO4 are hydrates.
 Epsomite is the natural analogue of "Epsom salt".
 Meridianiite, MgSO4*11H2O, has been observed on the surface of frozen lakes and is thought to also occur on Mars.
 Hexahydrite is the next lower hydrate.
 Three next lower hydrates – pentahydrite, starkeyite, and especially sanderite – are rare.
 Kieserite is a monohydrate and is common among evaporitic deposits.
 Anhydrous magnesium sulfate was reported from some burning coal dumps.